ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   Required properties are marked with an asterisk.
 It is is not mandatory to fill these in when providing the organisation's information but as long as required properties are missing it will not be able to launch tests.

-To change the organisation's information edit the displayed values and click the **Update** button.
+To change the organisation's information, edit the displayed values and click the **Update** button.
 The organisation can also be deleted from here by clicking the **Delete** button.
 Doing so will, following confirmation, delete the organisation and its dependent information (e.g. users).
 The
 **Back** button will discard any pending changes and return you back to the community management screen.
 Finally, the **Manage tests** button allows you to manage the organisation's test configuration (see :ref:`community__manage_organisation__tests`).